Find out everything you need to know about guarantor mortgages, from how they work, who can get them, the benefits and the pitfalls.

 They will co-sign on their child’s mortgage and be responsible for the monthly repayments alongside them.
 If the person being helped misses a payment, the guarantor will need to step in.

-With a guarantor helping you, you may be able to get a bigger mortgage than you would have been able to had you applied for a traditional mortgage on your own.
+The size of mortgage you can get with a guarantor will depend on your circumstances, but you may be able to get a bigger mortgage than you would have been able to had you applied for a traditional mortgage on your own.

 This is because the guarantor’s savings or property are used as security against the loan.